DAY TWO

 So I headed out the way we had come in in the morning (it was much more crowded now at 10am to say the least), and followed the literal big wall around the outside of Vatican City to make my way to St. Peter’s Square.

-I knew it would be impressive and grand but it honestly took my breath away at first glimpse.
+I knew it would be impressive and grand but it honestly took my breath away at the first glimpse.

-Also impressive and grand was the security line.
+Also impressive and grand was the security line. 😲

 At one point, the people I was in line with and I started to collectively worry as it looked like there was a MAJOR emergency happening.
 There were Red Cross people everywhere!
 They kept coming to the point of ridiculousness, and weren’t exactly moving with any sense of urgency… and we realized it was a Red Cross convention haha.
 Relieved.